coherent-research/mcs-documentation/MCSApiDescription.md

 ## Error handling
 To be decided.

-# DCE Request API
+# MCS Request API
 ## General
-The master application can request for date from a meter to be collected by DCE by sending a Data Collection Request and DCE will send a response acknowledging the request or an error code if appropriate.
+The master application can request for data from a meter to be collected by MCS by sending a Data Collection Request and MCS will send a response acknowledging the request or an error code if appropriate.

 ## Data Collection Request method